ircv3/ircv3-specifications/specification/metadata-3.2.md

 `METADATA <Target> SET <Key> [:Value]`

+Servers MUST respond to requests to remove a key that is not set with an `ERR_KEYNOTSET` event.

 Servers MAY respond to certain keys, considered not settable by the requesting user, with `ERR_KEYNOPERMISSION`.